bitovi/academy/src/typescript/01-why-typescript/why-typescript.md

 TypeScript’s type system is rich and includes generics, enums, hybrid types, intersection types, tuples, and much more.
 This system allows developers to write flexible, yet robust code very efficiently.

+Below is an example of using enums in TypeScript:

+@sourceref enums.ts

 ### Transpiling TypeScript to JavaScript